The camera on the HTC One M8 is arguably the most important part of this phone, and as such I'm going to dig into it with a little more detail.

 Similarly, looking at these images on a larger screen or zooming in at all shows a high degree of noise in the images, with blocky scenes easily found.
 This isn't something many are going to do regularly though, and the pictures on the phone screen or on Facebook will look great for the most part.

-HTC's work into educated the consumer about the benefits of the Ultrapixel and Duo Camera seems rather weak when you consider that neither of these features are used in the HTC One Mini 2 (in reality, the One M8 Mini when it comes to design) and the HTC One E8.
+HTC's work into educating the consumer about the benefits of the Ultrapixel and Duo Camera seems rather weak when you consider that neither of these features are used in the HTC One Mini 2 (in reality, the One M8 Mini when it comes to design), the HTC One E8 or the HTC Desire Eye.
 It's not a good enough feature to command a massive premium, and given the apathy to 4MP shots, could be a problem.

 The video reels can be extended now though, as once you've selected the Zoe mode in the camera lenses section (a new simplified area where you've got all the snapping options) you can hold the shutter button down to take a Zoe for as long as you like.